 Working on the M4 Junction 3-12 motorway upgrade, our materials management team have made nearly £2 million of savings through on site reprocessing of 340,000 tonnes of aggregate and clay.

 These materials were then reprocessed and reused on the project, along with other reprocessed materials which were subsequently used as sub-base materials.
 This smart materials management meant that, as well as money saved, we achieved a big reduction in the haulage of materials and associated emissions.
 The team estimates that approximately 340,000 kilometre of lorry movements and 265.2 tonnes of CO2 emissions were saved during an 18-month period.

 Sweet as Sweetwater

-Our Hong Kong business, Gammon, have achieved an excellent carbon reduction while working at an impressive pace.
+Our Hong Kong joint venture, Gammon, have achieved an excellent carbon reduction while working at an impressive pace.

 During phase two of the Penny’s Bay COVID-19 Quarantine Facilities project, Gammon designed and sustainably fabricated 700 temporary quarantine units in just 87 days.
 They achieved this through modular integrated construction, manufacturing 3D-volumetric fully finished modules at off-site facilities before moving them to the site for installation.
 This helps us to streamline the way we work, reducing carbon emissions during the construction process.